kwgarylam/YCI_ArduinoLesson/exercises/WaterHeater/README_WatherHeater.md

 Input devices and output devices are selected with justification for most of the operational requirements in activity 3

+- [ ] A.P4: Describe the function of some appropriate input and output hardware devices.

+Description of some appropriate could be found in activity 3.

 - The selection and justification of suitable input and output devices
+- A description of the system design covering input and output devices and microcontroller connections

 **Examples:**
 **Input devices:**